Electronic Clinical Quality Measures Basics

 - Measure Logic

 To successfully participate in the Medicare and Medicaid Promoting Interoperability Programs, CMS requires EPs, eligible hospitals, CAHs, and dual-eligible hospitals to report on eCQMs.
-These eCQMs are determined by CMS and require the use of 2015 Edition of certified electronic health record technology (CEHRT).
-For more information on 2015 Edition certified electronic health record technology (CEHRT), review this fact sheet (PDF).
+These eCQMs are determined by CMS and require the use of certified electronic health record technology (CEHRT).

-- Required to report on four self-selected eCQMs from the set of eight available
+- Required to report on four self-selected eCQMs from the set of nine available.

 Medicaid Promoting Interoperability Program Requirements for 2020